geckoplus/vbsocial-pages/readme.txt

 Tested up to: 3.8
 Stable tag: 1.0

-Allow your users to create social pages for businesses, games, music, and more on your Wordpress Site.
+Similar to the functionality of Facebook Pages, this plugin allows your users to create social pages for businesses, games, music, and more on your Wordpress Site.

 == Description ==
 Similar to Facebook Pages, or Google Pages, vBSocial Pages lets your users build your site bigger.